Digital report: Cloudy with a chance of hidden emissions

 Out of the Big Three, only Google still has room for Scope 2 reductions, as they have rightfully opted for a more precise accountability method: counting electricity consumption emissions as zero only when the purchased green electricity satisfies spatial and hourly temporal coherence[19].

-To reach their decarbonation objectives, hyperscalers must find another lever than green electricity purchases, as their physical impact on emissions reduction is questionable and their limits are already showing.
+To reach their decarbonation objectives, hyperscalers must focus on another lever than green electricity purchases, as their physical impact on emissions reduction is questionable and their limits are already showing.
 Sufficiency efforts (such as questioning the necessity of the industry to invest so heavily in AI technology for instance), while long overlooked, should be integrated in the hyperscalers’ strategies if they really wish to get closer to their emissions reductions objectives.

 Beyond figuring out their own decarbonation, Cloud providers have another duty: providing precise tools for their customers to be able to report emissions linked to their purchase of cloud services.
 Current changes in regulations are going in this direction.
 In Europe, for example, the CSRD requires reporting companies to specifically communicate the carbon footprint of their cloud service purchases (as a subset of their total purchased goods & services footprint) if they are significant.